Last Updated on May 14, 2022 by Zwivel Team

 One of the things that makes Sono Bello desirable to first-time plastic surgery patients is that the procedures are marketed in an enticing, cut-rate manner.
 For instance, the company often runs specials for $500 off a procedure, and lures in impulse buyers with “pay later” financing plans.

-If you’re set on trying out one of Sono Bello’s proprietary procedures, then you’ll only be able to get it done at a Sono Bello clinic.
+If you’re set on trying out one of Sono Bello’s signature procedures, TriSculpt starts at $1,395 per treated area, while the cost of Sono Bello’s Lift begins at $2,995.
+As these are proprietary procedures, you’ll only be able to get them done at a Sono Bello clinic.
 And frankly, there’s nothing wrong with that — they’re the experts in those particular treatments, after all.
-But the best course of action is to speak with several surgeons before choosing a specific procedure or practice.
+That said, the best course of action is to always speak with several surgeons before choosing a specific procedure or practice.